ldbc/sigmod2014-contest-graphblas/neo4j.md

 #### Approach #1

-Cleanup, construct the overlay graph, query and compute the shortest path using a single query:
+Cleanup previous results, construct the induced subgraph, query and compute the shortest path using a single query:
 ```
 MATCH ()-[f:FREQ_COMM]->()
 DELETE f